funkfinger/deworm/README.md

 - Sad Mascot
 - If not logged into Spotify:
   - daisyUI Chat Bubble Text - "Oh no I know why you're here.
-You've got a pesky song stuck in your mellon!
+You've got a pesky song stuck in your melon!
 Well, I know just what to do.
 Please log into your Spotify account and we'll take care of that right away!"
   - daisyUI login button to Spotify which starts the spotify login process
 - If logged into Spotify:
   - daisyUI Chat Bubble Text if logged into Spotify - "Oh no you're back!
 Sure hope it wasn't my fault...
 Let's get that annoying song out of your dome."